 2.1 The Community Awareness and Participation Consultant (CAPC) was mobilized in September 2012, and is supporting PID for implementation of gender equality and social inclusion (GESI) action plan, resettlement plan and grievance redress system, and various other community awareness campaigns and ensuring contractors' compliance to safeguards requirements.
 In addition to their other activities, CAPC is focusing on: (i) effective implementation of GESI plan, including support for formulation of KUKL's GESI guidelines and operationalization of GESI unit; (ii) preparation of information, education and communication (IEC) material including leaflets, brochures, and a quarterly newsletter to disseminate the good outcomes of project works was launched; (iii) effective and useful programs in schools on issues detailed out in community awareness and participation plan (CAPP); (iv) a system to inform, in advance, the households and businesses likely to be affected by construction activities under the project; (v) training programs for construction workers on occupational health and safety (OHS); (vi) support to the ongoing _clean the Bagmati River_ campaign; and (vii) operationalizing the lessons from the performance assessment survey earlier conducted by CAPC.

 2.2 The Business plan of the water utility in Kathmandu, KUKL, was approved in July 2012 and is currently being implemented.
+An updated business plan has been drafted.
 KUKL's' audited financial statements (AFSs) from of FY 2007-08 to FY 2013-2014 have all been submitted.